uoregon-libraries/ojs-podman/migration.md

   installing rsync into the image and mounting the source volumes temporarily, copying files directly into the podman volume directory on the host and then changing permissions manually, etc.
+  - Don't forget to get the plugins from production's *codebase*!
+Without plugins, things break badly.
+OJS mixes core *and external* plugins right in the app's source directory, so there's no easy way to mirror only your external plugins.
 - Get your production config file copied and modify it as needed. e.g., you might need to change things like `allowed_hosts`.
 - Fix ownership and permissions for various files and directories.